-Governance and Management: The absence of strong leadership and management structures results in disjointed efforts and a lack of strategic vision and coordination within the Engine.
-Therefore, EPIC has built a strong and cohesive strategy for governance and management.
-The Engine will be governed and managed by the Executive Steering Committee, which will maximize collaboration opportunities that lead directly to commercialization, investments in technologies, WFD, and community engagement.
-The Executive Steering Committee, seen in Figure X, is baked into the organizational structure and designed to facilitate functional working groups (called Focus Groups).
-The Executive Steering Committee governance structure has been established to ensure the core partner organizations and leadership teams of EPIC work cohesively and provide varied expert perspectives from designated representatives of each key partner and stakeholder.
+Governance and Management: EPIC has built a strong and cohesive strategy for governance and management, starting with the Executive Steering Committee (Figure X), which will maximize collaborations that lead directly to commercialization, investments in technologies, WFD, and community engagement.
+The Executive Steering Committees is integral to the organizational structure and designed to facilitate functional working groups (called Focus Groups).
+The Executive Steering Committee is composed of senior representatives from each core partner and major stakeholders.
+The governance structure has been established to ensure the core partner organizations and leadership teams of EPIC work cohesively and provide varied expert perspectives from designated representatives of each key partner and stakeholder.